Days (2020 film): Production

 Principal photography took place starting in 2014, during and after Tsai Ming-liang, Lee Kang-sheng, Claude Wang, and a cinematographer attended a theatre tour in Europe, followed by medical treatment in Hong Kong for Lee, which was also filmed.
 The film's opening scene was shot in Tsai's living room in Taiwan.
 In 2017, Tsai met Houngheuangsy and the two maintained contact via videotelephony, through which Tsai recognized Houngheuangsy's skill in cooking.
 Some earlier scenes featuring Lee were not used, and Tsai traveled to Bangkok to film on location, including scenes of Houngheuangsy making food.
 Tsai discussed with his cinematographer about ways to incorporate the captured footage into a film.
 The film underwent a long-term post-production in Taiwan.
 In May and June 2019, Tsai secured funding from the Public Television Service to complete post-production.
 Prior to the release of Days, Tsai Ming-liang discussed the film without naming it, stating that he was working without a concept for film in mind, adding only that it was to feature Lee Kang-sheng and another actor.

-Awards and showings
+Release

 Days was selected to compete for the Golden Bear in the main competition section at the 70th Berlin International Film Festival.
 It won the jury Teddy Award at the 70th Berlinale.

 Its premiere in the United States was scheduled for April 2020, at the Museum of Modern Art.
 Due to the COVID-19 pandemic, that showing was cancelled.
 The film was shown at the 2020 New York Film Festival.